doflip/less-tests/README.md

 Inside the project folder run `npm install` to install the required dependencies.

-## The "styles" task
+## The "test" task
-_Run this task with the `grunt less-tests` command._
+_Run tests with the `grunt tests` command._

 ### Overview
-In your project's Gruntfile, the `less-tests` task is already configured with a number of build `targets`.
+In your project's Gruntfile, the `styles` task is already configured with a number of build `targets`.
 This is for convenience to show you how to create your own tests:

 ```js
 grunt.initConfig({